go-goyave/goyave.dev/src/advanced/testing.md

 ```

 :::tip
 You can use `testutil.ToJSON()` to quickly marshal anything and create a reader from the result that can be used as your test request's body.
+Don't forget to set the `Content-Type: application/json` header to your request.
 :::

 ### JSON responses